Richard I. Bong: Remembering Wisconsin’s “Aces of Aces”

 Still remembered

-On this Memorial Day, seventy-five years after Bong’s death and the end of World War II, around 300,000 of America’s 16 million World War II veterans are still alive according to the U.S. Department of Veterans Affair (VA).
+On this Memorial Day, 75 years after Bong’s death and the end of World War II, around 300,000 of America’s 16 million World War II veterans are still alive, according to the U.S. Department of Veterans Affairs (VA).

 Despite all the ensuing years, Bong is still widely remembered by a number of memorials across Wisconsin.